Gevaert-Lab/DIA-Report/README.md

 With **DIA-Report**, you can generate advanced differential expression analysis reports based on **DIA-NN results** with just one magical command. ✨

 The statistical analysis is powered by **MSQrob2** and **Qfeatures** packages, allowing you to filter your data with various parameters and perform differential expression on proteomics data.
-The high number of parameters allows you to customize the analysis to your needs (normalization methods, missing value filtering, aggregation methods) and not rely on just black-box statistical analysis. 🎛️🧪
+The high number of parameters allows you to customize the analysis to your needs (normalization methods, missing value filtering, aggregation methods) and avoid relying solely on black-box statistical methods. 🎛️🧪

 ## 📑 Table of Contents